Cruise Ships : the Yangtze Gold One !

 After a ban ban porter carries our two suitcases aboard (what a look he gave me when I tipped him a generous ten yuan; “go back to hell you cheap foreign devil” is what I thought his look meant to convey), we go check in at the reception counter on deck two; the ship does look brand new, and gold and mahonagy seem to be the main colors.
 I am asked to leave our passports overnight for the usual police check and we head for our cabin in the forward area of deck three.
 I ask Charlie, our Chongqing guide, to come with us; the cabin more than checks out.
-It is spacious, clean and with almost all the commodities one could hope for, including air conditioning, fully room darkening curtains, a balcony with two chairs and a table, slippers, bathrobes, a rain forest shower, hair dryer, lcd cable tv, stereo system, minibar, safe, etc… At the desk is an Ethernet connection with a paper claiming that they offer broadband internet in every cabin.
+It is spacious, clean and with almost all the commodities one could hope for, including HVAC with air conditioning service, fully room darkening curtains, a balcony with two chairs and a table, slippers, bathrobes, a rain forest shower, hair dryer, lcd cable tv, stereo system, minibar, safe, etc… At the desk is an Ethernet connection with a paper claiming that they offer broadband internet in every cabin.

 There seems to be no bottle water in the room, however; so we ask Charlie if we can buy all of the water bottles in his vehicle.
 He agrees and goes to fetch the eighteen or so bottles left over from our day in Chongqing.
 Lynn then dutifully fills the evaluation sheet which every guide seems to be required to obtain from us before we take leave of him; since we have to give the evaluation sheet back to the guide himself, we do not find it appropriate to give him anything but glowing comments.
 That is a practice the travel agency should change.